SMSPIRITUALITY—MEDIA

 What it isn't

-The two truths are not stacked metaphysical levels — a higher ultimate reality sitting above a lower conventional one, in the way Platonic forms sit above sensory particulars.
-The two-register reading is one of the doctrine's most common misreadings; the analytic intent is two descriptions of the same dependent arising, both valid on their own register, neither nested inside the other.
-The doctrine is also not a relativism — the claim is not that any description is as good as any other but that the ordinary description is correct on its register and the ultimate description is correct on its register, and the appearance of contradiction between them is dissolved by the recognition that each register is doing different analytic work.
-And the doctrine is not nihilist: the ultimate-register finding is that phenomena lack svabhāva, not that phenomena do not arise — the dependently-arisen chair is still the chair, the dependently-arisen suffering is still the suffering, and the path the school recommends continues to operate on the conventional register that the ultimate register's analysis presupposes.
+The two truths are not stacked metaphysical levels, with a higher ultimate reality sitting above a lower conventional one the way Platonic forms sit above sensory particulars.
+This two-level reading is one of the doctrine's most common misreadings.
+The analytic intent is two descriptions of the same dependent arising, both valid on their own register, neither nested inside the other.
+The doctrine is also not a relativism.
+The claim is not that any description is as good as any other.
+The ordinary description is correct on its register; the ultimate description is correct on its register.
+The appearance of contradiction between them dissolves when you see that each register is doing different analytic work.
+And the doctrine is not nihilist.
+The ultimate-register finding is that phenomena lack svabhāva, not that phenomena do not arise.
+The dependently-arisen chair is still a chair.
+The dependently-arisen suffering is still suffering.
+The path continues to operate on the conventional register that the ultimate analysis presupposes.